isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Kea does not have such a mechanism, so it cannot send any sub-options on its own.
 To solve this issue, we devised the concept of persistent options.
 Kea can be told to always send options, even if the client did not request them.
-This can be achieved by adding ``"always-send": true`` to the option definition.
+This can be achieved by adding ``"always-send": true`` to the option data entry.
 Note that in this particular case an option is defined in vendor space 25167.
 With ``always-send`` enabled, the option is sent every time there is a need to deal with vendor space 25167.